BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

-In Spring MVC app, in order to have ability to log the creation and destroy time of a session you need to define inside your web.xml a listener which implements HttpSessionLister.
-HttpSessionListener makes it possible to gather pretty relevant information about session details.
+In Spring MVC app, in order to have ability to log the creation and destroy time of a session you need to define inside your web.xml a listener which implements `HttpSessionLister`. `HttpSessionListener` makes it possible to gather pretty relevant information about session details.
 We are able to get information about:

 * session's id,
 * session's creation time
 * session's last accessed time.

-Below you can see a definition of custom listener, HttpSessionVerifier, inside web.xml file.
+Below you can see a definition of custom listener, `HttpSessionVerifier`, inside web.xml file.

-{% highlight plain %}
+{% highlight xml %}
 <listener>
     <listener-class>com.beyondscheme.session.HttpSessionVerifier</listener-class>
 </listener>